 When the office of elector was created in the original Constitution, it surely was assumed that in their state-by-state meetings electors would vote not based on some decision in an earlier vote, but rather after genuine debate and deliberation at the meetings about who in the nation would be best suited for the presidency.
 A majority of the country-wide total of "appointed" electors was required to prevail in the electoral college, but with the vote taken in unconnected meetings, it would not have been surprising if no candidate commanded the required nationwide majority.
-Thus a backup procedure was provided in which the House of Representatives would choose the president and the Senate the vice president if the electoral college balloting was indecisive.
-See U.S. CONST., Art.
-II, § 1, cl.
+Thus a backup procedure was provided in which the House of Representatives would choose the president if the electoral college balloting was indecisive.
+See U.S. Const., Art.
+I, § 1, cl.
 3.